 A little drive outside the island is situated Wat Tham Suwan Khuha – famous for its majestic reclining Buddha surrounded by incredible limestone cliffs plunging right down into the sea.

 Stay – Phuket Marriott Resort and Spa – Nai Yang beach

-Although, Marriott chain of hotels is anything but offbeat, I only included this since it’s a recent property and it deserves an honorable mention.
+Although Marriott chain of hotels is anything but offbeat, I only included this since it’s a recent property and it deserves an honorable mention.
 A beach-front property perched on the banks of Nai Yang beach in the outskirts of Phuket town – Phuket Marriott Resort and Spa is a total delight.
-It offers luxurious rooms and villas, relaxing spa, infinity swimming pool and multitude of restaurants, and thoughtfully decorated interiors – all in all makes for an indulgent and memorable stay.
-If you are looking for budgeted accomodation, there are tons of hostel options available at HostelWorld
+It offers luxurious rooms and villas, relaxing spa, infinity swimming pool and multitude of restaurants, and thoughtfully decorated interiors – all in all, makes for an indulgent and memorable stay.
+If you are looking for budgeted accommodation, there are tons of hostel options available at HostelWorld

 So, have you ever been to Phuket?
-What are your favourite hangouts?
+What are your favorite hangouts?
 Do let me know in the comments below 🙂